tpatrick29/guessing-game-computer/README.md

-# guessing-game-computer
-A guessing game where the computer tries to guess a number chosen by the player within a given range using log
+A guessing game where the computer tries to guess a number chosen by the player within a given range